 The logic behind this template is that you start your training sessions with a power exercise that targets the nervous system, move on to heavy multi-joint exercises where you can pile on the weights to build strength, and wrap it up with some higher rep hypertrophy work that gets a nice pump going and keeps the joints healthy.
 This all would take less than 60 minutes to complete.

 Of course, you can make several templates and use whatever training techniques you like.
-However, if the goal is to program efficiently for a beginner (someone with less than 1-2 years of progressive strength training experience) and make them strong with just the basics, this template works extremely well.
+However, if the goal is to program efficiently for a beginner (someone with less than a year of progressive strength training, or two years of less focused training) and make them strong with just the basics, this template works extremely well.

 Step 3.
 Determine the client’s training frequency